anhduc261209/PythonIDE/README.md

-# PythonIDE by Anh Đức
+# Python IDE by Anh Đức
 A basic Python IDE made with python module tkinter.
 This IDE features syntax highlight "stealing" from IDLE.
 More features soon!